GPVcode/algorithms/1768. Merge Strings Alternately/readme.md

 word1 = "apple", word2 = "orange"
 word1 = "hello", word2 = "world"

-Summary:
+### Summary:

-Teacher: "Great job today!
+Great job today!
 We've taken two strings and merged them together, taking characters alternately.
 This is not just about merging words but about understanding the pattern and applying it elsewhere.
-Keep looking for patterns in the world around you!"
+Keep looking for patterns in the world around you!

 Keep the Spark Alive: Inspire them to think of where else alternating patterns might be useful.
 Maybe in music, art, or some game they play?
 Algorithms are everywhere, and the ability to see the world algorithmically is a superpower!